CLCStriders/striders/pages/staverton-10.md

 Your race number entitles you to 15% off at Up & Running (one of our race sponsors) for two weeks after the race.
 So please keep hold of it and pop in!

+#### Race HQ

+Race Headquarters is located OUTSIDE The Aviator Inn on the site of Gloucestershire Airport and the postcode for Race HQ is GL51 6SR.
+Members of CLC Striders will be there from 08:00 for collection of race numbers.

 ### Route

 Route Map: [Map]({{ page.routeMap }}) & [Strava Route](https://www.strava.com/routes/7184956)